jonathanmcdermid/Hopper-Chess-Engine/README.md

 ## Playing In Arena

-To play the engine in Arena, compile a binary file using the source material and follow the standard process of installing an Engine in Arena. *limited functionality at the moment*
+To play the engine in Arena, generate a binary file using the source material and follow the standard process of installing an Engine in Arena. *limited functionality at the moment*

 ## Playing Locally

-To play the engine without Arena, generate and run .exe file.
+To play the engine without Arena, generate and run a binary file.
 Enter "local" in the cmd window.
 The board should subsequently be printed, and moves can be input in standard UCI format (a2a4).

 ## Engine Features